jensengroup/molcalc/readme.rst

 |screenshot|

 Important!
 Currently version 2.0 is *under construction*.
-Version 1.3 is still hosted at molcalc.org_ and source is avaliable at `github.com/jensengroup/molcalc-1.3`__.
+Version 1.3 is still hosted at molcalc.org_ and source is available at `github.com/jensengroup/molcalc-1.3`__.

-The molcule calculator is a small web-based interface for doing small-scale quantum chemistry calculation with the intent of giving chemical intution to students, from high-school to university.
+The molecule calculator is a small web-based interface for doing small-scale quantum chemistry calculation with the intent of giving chemical intuition to students, from high-school to university.
 Hosted at molcalc.org_.